Shrinking target equidistribution of horocycles in cusps: Introduction

-The basic idea is to eliminate the growth of $T$ by renormalizing in the $y$-coordinate to a fixed value $B_1$ (see Section~\ref{sec:RenormShrinkNeigh}) and to apply the usual horocycle equidistribution (see Section~\ref{sec:HorocycleEquiFixedFunc}).
-Dealing with general $h(x, \cdot)$ is a difficulty, which we handle by taking the Fourier expansion of $h(x, \cdot)$ and using the double coset decomposition to reduce the integral over the horocycle to a sum of integrals, the latter of which, using the method of stationary phase, we show for the non-constant Fourier modes to be negligible.
-This allows us to replace $h(x, \cdot)$ with its average.
+Two significant difficulties arise, both involving the $x$-coordinate.
+Dealing with general $h(x, \cdot)$, even just for closed horocycles, is a difficulty, which the method of stationary phase allows us to handle via the Fourier expansion of $h(x, \cdot)$.
+We show that the non-constant Fourier modes are negligible, and, thus, can replace $h(x, \cdot)$ with its average.
 See Section~\ref{sec:ApplicationMethStatPhase}.
 Dealing with general $\beta - \alpha$ is another difficulty, which we handle by taking the Fourier expansion of a suitable smoothing and applying a theorem of Jackson to handle the high Fourier modes.
 See Sections~\ref{sec:ProofthmTanBunRelEqui} and~\ref{sec:ProofthmEffectTanBunRelEqui} in which the proofs of Theorems~\ref{thm:TanBunRelEqui} and~\ref{thm:EffectTanBunRelEqui}, respectively, are given.